c0nap/dsci-capstone/docs/docker_setup.md

 - **Fargate** - A serverless compute engine for containers.
 AWS hides the low-level EC2 instances behind the cluster.

+Structure of ECS: `Cluster → Service → Task → Containers`

-### Initial Setup Guide
+### Initial Setup

 1. Create an account (Free Tier) on the [AWS website](https://aws.amazon.com/free/).

-2. Pick your container service `ECS` to run your Docker images on EC2 or Fargate. `App Runner` is easier setup, and `EKS` is production-ready Kubernetes.
+2. Pick your container service: `ECS` runs your Docker images with fully-featured AWS overhead. `App Runner` is easier setup, and `EKS` is production-ready Kubernetes.

 3. Start from the AWS management console: https://aws.amazon.com/console